Is the White House communications director a fan of a notorious conspiracy theorist?

 Wohl tells Mother Jones that Bill Shine, a former co-president of Fox News and current White House deputy chief of staff and communications director, and his wife, Darla, are “big fans” of his.
 Last week, Darla Shine was spotted greeting Wohl warmly at a gathering of conservatives.
 The White House didn’t respond to requests for confirmation of the Shines’ relationship with Wohl, but if Wohl’s depictions are accurate, then one of the country’s most notorious conspiracy theorists may have the ear of a member of President Donald Trump’s innermost circle.

 Wohl spent several hours Thursday and Friday loitering with right-wing activist Laura Loomer in the hotel lobby outside the Conservative Political Action Conference, one of Washington’s largest annual conservative political gatherings.
-On Thursday, the pair held a press conference to release the results of their investigation into Rep. Ilan Omar (D-Minn.), a Muslim member of Congress who Wohl alleged had secretly married her brother in an attempt to commit immigration fraud.
+On Thursday, the pair held a press conference to release the results of their investigation into Rep. Ilhan Omar (D-Minn.), a Muslim member of Congress who Wohl alleged had secretly married her brother in an attempt to commit immigration fraud.
 The claim is so far into tinfoil-hat territory that even CPAC—which has in the past been sponsored by the John Birch Society and hosted far-right fringe speakers—apparently wouldn’t let Wohl into the conference to make his dubious announcement.

 Nonetheless, at a CPAC afterparty that evening, Darla Shine reportedly gave the young activist a warm reception at the bar.
 Jared Holt, a research associate at Right Wing Watch, a news site published by the liberal advocacy group People for the American Way, was also at the party.
 Hosted by the campus conservative group Turning Point USA, the party featured guests such as Donald Trump Jr.; his girlfriend, Kimberly Guilfoyle; and Sen. Ted Cruz (R-Texas).
 Wohl was there, too.
 Holt wrote that at the afterparty, “Wohl was enthusiastically greeted by Darla Shine,” and that later, Wohl told him that Shine “helps him out.”